ROCm/HIP/docs/how-to/hip_cpp_language_extensions.rst

 such devices the higher bits are unused.
 CUDA code ported to HIP requires changes to ensure that the correct type is used.

-Note that the ``__sync`` variants are made available in ROCm 6.2, but disabled by default to help with the transition to 64-bit masks.
-They can be enabled by setting the preprocessor macro ``HIP_ENABLE_WARP_SYNC_BUILTINS``.
-These built-ins will be enabled unconditionally in the next ROCm release.
-Wherever possible, the implementation includes a static assert to check that the program source uses the correct type for the mask.
+Note that the ``__sync`` variants are available in ROCm 7.0 (and enabled by default, unlike in previous versions).
+They can be disabled by setting the preprocessor macro ``HIP_DISABLE_WARP_SYNC_BUILTINS``.

 The ``_sync`` variants require a 64-bit unsigned integer mask argument that specifies the lanes of the warp that will participate.
 Each participating thread must have its own bit set in its mask argument, and all active threads specified in any mask argument must execute the same call with the same mask, otherwise the result is undefined.
+The implementation includes a static assert to check that the program source uses the correct type for the mask.

 .. _warp_vote_functions: